danklotz/openNotes/micro-reviews.md

 **U**
 - [Unbreakable](https://www.imdb.com/title/tt0217869/?ref_=hm_tpks_tt_i_7_pd_tp1_pbr_ic).
 I mainly added this here so I have a movie with U 😅.
 That said, I think Unbreakable is a vey ok movie.
 I like the premise and the execution is also fine.
 A good waste of time so to speak.
+- [Uncharted](https://www.imdb.com/title/tt1464335/?ref_=nv_sr_srsg_0_tt_8_nm_0_in_0_q_uncharted).
+This one is more bad than good.
+It is not a total disaster, but I could definitely count more negatives than positives.
+That said, I do not know the games, so maybe I am missing something.
 - [Underworld](https://www.imdb.com/title/tt0320691/?ref_=hm_tpks_tt_i_26_pd_tp1_pbr_ic).
 Style over substance.
 Some of it works, most does not.

 - **V**